Ministers’ wives encouraged to see their homes evangelistically

 Two events highlighted the luncheon.
 One was the presentation of the Mrs. J.M.
 Dawson Award to a minister’s wife who, according to the program, “has made a distinct denominational contribution.”
 The other was the keynote speech brought by Georg Andersen, an award-winning interior designer with a clear Christian focus.

 The Mrs. J.M.
 Dawson Award was presented this year to Carol Ann Draper, the wife of Jimmy Draper, recently-retired president of LifeWay Christian Resources.
-Mrs. Draper was accompanied on the platform by her husband and children, and was introduced by Terri Wilkinson, one of her daughters.
+Mrs. Draper was accompanied on the platform by her husband and children, and was introduced by her daughter Terri Wilkinson.

 “It’s largely because of my mother embracing the call on her life to be my dad’s helpmate, and by putting us kids next in line, that all of us children are faithfully serving the Lord today,” Wilkinson said.
 “She never got wrapped up in thinking she had to be busy at church serving every available open spot.
 She realized the greatest gift she could give my dad and her children was a peaceful, loving home where she was available to talk, laugh, and bake cookies … She was the glue that held us together.”

-As Mrs. Dorothy Patterson, this year’s Ministers’ Wives’ Conference president, presented Mrs. Draper with the award, luncheon guests gave Draper a sustained, standing ovation.
+As Mrs. Paige (Dorothy) Patterson, this year’s Ministers’ Wives’ Conference president, together with the Dawson Committee, presented Mrs. Draper with the award, luncheon guests gave Draper a sustained, standing ovation.

 “I am overwhelmed and words cannot express what a joy it is to be a child of the King,” she said through tears.
 “All I ever wanted to be was more like Jesus … I know who I am, and I know that without Jesus I am a zero.”

-Warming to the crowd, Draper’s self-deprecating acceptance comments drew appreciative laughter.
+Warming to the crowd, Draper’s humble acceptance drew appreciative laughter.